 The Board meets on a quarterly basis at least and ad-hoc meetings are convened as and when circumstances require.
-The Company's Articles of Association provide for Directors to participate in Board and Board committee meetings by means of teleconference, video conferencing or audio visual equipment.
+The Company's Articles of Association provide for Directors to participate in Board and Board committee meetings in person or by means of teleconference, video conferencing or audio visual equipment.